ChimeHQ/Welp/README.md

 ## Suggestions or Feedback

 We'd love to hear from you!
-Get in touch via [twitter](https://twitter.com/chimehq), an issue, or a pull request.
+Get in touch via an issue or a pull request.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.